Skip to main content

 "The Lights are out!"
 A cry of delight echoes through remote lodges or busy Yellowknife restaurants, sending everyone scurrying for the exits with their parkas half-zipped and their cameras whirring to life.
 Above, a phosphorescent fog floats in the ink-black sky.
 It creeps across the dome of the night, gaining intensity, flickering with tendrils of emerald, then jade, like plumes of strange fire.
 Around you, the evergreens are framed in a weird unearthly gleam.
 You're gasping and squealing with complete strangers.
 Don't be embarrassed.
 You've just witnessed nature's greatest lightshow.

-The Northwest Territories is the world's Northern Lights mecca.
-Here, the Aurora dance an average of 240 nights per year.
+The Northwest Territories is the world’s Northern Lights mecca.
+Here, the Aurora dance up to 240 nights per year.
 Why are the Northern Lights so frequent in the NWT?
-Because Canada's subarctic is blessed with crystal-clear nights, ultra-low humidity, and a perfect location directly beneath the Earth's band of maximal Auroral activity – the "Auroral oval."
+Because Canada’s subarctic is blessed with crystal-clear nights, ultra-low humidity, and a perfect location directly beneath the Earth’s band of maximal Auroral activity – the “Auroral oval.”

 Seeing Northern Lights in the Northwest Territories is a different experience from seeing them anywhere else.
 Here, the Northern Lights are the strongest in the world - the colours are brighter, the displays last longer, the movements are more elaborate - all of this creates a world of spectacular dances performed right above us almost every night.
 More than just brief glimpses of colour in the sky, Northern Lights in the NWT are humbling and otherworldly and fill our open skies with memorable and magical displays.
 There’s no better place to see the best Aurora in the world than the Northwest Territories.